karelzimmer/scripts/README.md

 # scripts

-Mijn Bash-scripts.
-Voor (zelf)studie.
-Werk in uitvoering.

-*My Bash scripts.
+My Bash scripts.
 For (self) study.
-Work in progress.*
+Work in progress.